U.S. political divide becomes increasingly violent, rattling activists and police

 “We want everyone to exercise their right to express themselves,” Toler said.
 “But you have got to understand there are other individuals out there that have other interests and have other motives.”

-Holsome, the town councilman who is aligned with the Texas Freedom Fighters and the Oath Keepers, showed up at Gilbert’s Tyler event armed with his AR-15 and 45-caliber pistol, with six or so other guns stored away in his logging truck that he parked nearby.
+Holsome, the town councilman who is aligned with the Texas Freedom Fighters and the Oath Keepers, showed up at Gilbert’s Tyler event armed with his AR-15 and .45-caliber pistol, with six or so other guns stored away in his logging truck that he parked nearby.

 Holsome, who is biracial and identifies as White and Black, said he believes Black Lives Matter protesters have been infiltrated by anarchists who are a determined to destabilize small towns in Texas.
 He also worries that liberals are planning to unfairly steal the election away from Trump.